raw-labs/protocol-das/README.md

 This repository contains the protobuf definitions and gRPC service interfaces for the Data Access Service (DAS) used by RAW Labs.
 The protocol defines a set of services and message types that allow querying, modifying, and managing data across various data sources via gRPC.

+RECORDS CANNOT BE EMPTY

+MAX SIZE FOR STRING AND BINARY

 ## Features

 - Implements gRPC services to interact with DAS, including: